“Go to where the wifi is weak and the rum is strong.”

 I went horseback riding through the valley with only my guide Humberto from Authentic Viñales Tours.
 We visited local farms, including his friend’s tobacco farm, where they had just killed a 7ft constrictor who was eating their chickens!
 I learned about the tobacco process and even rolled my own cigar…with a little help!
 Growers are able to keep 10% of their crop to sell and use.
 They keep the best…so this is where to buy your cigars…for a fraction of the cost.

-I don't imagine Cuba will change overnight, but if you've felt its call as I have, don't delay!
-Keep in mind that if you want to "go back in time" there will be inconveniences.
+I don’t imagine Cuba will change overnight, but if you’ve felt its call as I have, don’t delay!
+Keep in mind that if you want to “go back in time” there will be inconveniences.
 These are part of the adventure and the stories you will later share.
 While you can visit on a cruise ship or with a tour group, you will miss out on the real Cuba.
-I will share the details on how a US citizen can visit independently (legally) in my next post.
+How to Travel to Cuba share the details on how a US citizen can visit independently and legally.

 Please share any questions or comments below.